eseidel/space_traders/README.md

 Most impact:
 * Teach miners to move to sell goods if needed.
-* Teach miners to buy their own laser IIs.
 * Be able to support miners across multiple systems.
 * Be able to move miners between systems (squads).
 * Make saving take less time (log rolling or db?), also avoids dataloss.